MontiCore/feature-diagram/README.md

 the term feature model is used interchangeably.
 An FD describes a software or system family in terms of (user-experienceable) features.
-FDs are used as variability models in the context of software product lines.
+FDs are used as variability models in the context of software product lines. *Feature configurations (FCs)* select features of a feature diagram and specify a product (or variant) of the product lines.
 This documentation does not provide a general holistic introduction to FDs and their applications, as this is provided by several books (e.g., [[CE00]](https://dl.acm.org/doi/book/10.5555/345203),